EUDR Community of Practice

 As implementation of the EU Regulation on Deforestation-Free Products (EUDR) moves into an operational phase, stakeholders across global value chains are addressing practical challenges related to compliance and implementation.

 The EUDR Community of Practice (CoP) is a neutral, technical forum established as a publicprivate partnership by the EU Sustainable Supply Chains Coalition and the European Forest Institute (EFI).
 It brings together businesses, EU Member State Competent Authorities, civil society, technical experts and the European Commission to exchange practical experience, identify implementation challenges and explore operational solutions.
-EFI provides secretariat support in close collaboration with the Coalition and in close coordination with the Team Europe Initiative on Deforestation-free Value Chains.
+EFI provides secretariat support in close collaboration with the Coalition and the Team Europe Initiative on Deforestation-free Value Chains.

 Objectives